 4. Check and Document Your Backups

-Most SMBs don’t think about backups until they need them.
-A proactive backup strategy ensures your vital data is available to you when you need to restore.
+Most SMBs don’t think about data recovery or backups until they need them.
+A proactive backup and data recovery strategy ensures your vital data is available to you when you need to restore.
 Without a backup in place, restoration could be challenging at best and impossible at worst.

 In best practice, you need a cloud backup, an on-premise backup, and a copy stored in a third location.
 This is called the 3-2-1 method.
 Test your backups frequently and run periodic drills to be sure you are comfortable with the restoration process.
 It also helps to document your backups with detailed notes, so if the task falls to someone else, that person has everything they need to succeed.